Tuskahoma, Oklahoma

 Tuskahoma is an unincorporated community and census-designated place in northern Pushmataha County, Oklahoma, United States, four miles east of Clayton.
 It was the former seat of the Choctaw Nation government prior to Oklahoma statehood.
-The population at the 2010 census was 151.
+The population was 102 as of the 2020 United States census.

 History

 A United States Post Office was established at Tushka Homma, Indian Territory on February 27, 1885.
 On October 28, 1891, the spelling changed to Tushkahomma.
 On December 6, 1910 the official spelling changed to its present rendering, Tuskahoma.
 The community has also been served by post office locations at nearby Council House (1872–1880) and Lyceum (1896–1900).
-Council House was at the Choctaw Capitol Building and Lyceum was at the former Choctaw Female Academy.
+Council House was at the Choctaw Capitol Building and Lyceum was at the former Tuskahoma Female Academy.

 Tuskahoma is a compound word meaning 'red warrior' in the Choctaw language.
 The spelling was originally rendered as Tvshka Homma in an 1852 Choctaw-English dictionary published by a missionary, the Rev. Cyrus Byington.
 The apparent lower-case "v" is actually a Greek letter, upsilon, which represents what Byington described as a "u short" sound.
 In recent years, the Choctaw Nation's official publications have switched to this spelling.

 Tuskahoma was designated as (political) capital of the Choctaw Nation in 1882 when an Act of the Choctaw Nation dated October 20, 1882, established the community as the permanent seat of government.
 The nation's first capital after the Trail of Tears was at Nanih [Nunih] Waiyah, two miles east of Tuskahoma.
 It was named after Nunih Waiyah, a sacred mound in Mississippi where the Choctaw brought the bones of their ancestors to rest and established the tribe.
 The mound was built by an earlier people, but it became sacred to the Choctaw as well.
 Later, during a period of constitutional experimentation, the Choctaw shifted their capital from Nanih Waiyah to Doaksville, Skullyville, Fort Towson and Boggy Depot.
 The Choctaw wartime capital during the Civil War was at Armstrong Academy, also known as Chahta Tamaha.

 After the Choctaw Nation decided to make Tuskahoma the permanent capital, it constructed an appropriate building to house the government.
 A spacious Choctaw Capitol Building was completed in the fall of 1884.
 It was two stories, brick, with a garret under its French mansard roof.
 Many called it the finest building in the Indian Territory.
 It included large rooms for the Senate, House of Representatives, and Supreme Court.
 Also included were an Executive Office for the Principal Chief, or Governor, of the Choctaw Nation, five smaller rooms for the national officers, and five committee rooms.
 It was heated by numerous fireplaces.